Skip to main content

 shoppingList.RemoveRange(4, 3);

-• Behavior: This is the biggest pitfall.
-Swift Arrays are Value Types; C#’s List<T> are Reference Types.
+• Behavior: Swift Arrays are Value Types, while C#’s List<T> are Reference Types.

 • In Swift: var a = [1]; var b = a; b.append(2); -> a remains [1], only b changes (Copy-on-Write mechanism).